 The Company grants restricted stock units to employees and outside directors.
 These restricted stock unit grants are designed to attract and retain employees, and to better align employee interests with those of the Company's stockholders.
 For a select group of employees, up to 40% of their annual bonus is settled with fully vested restricted stock unit awards.
 Under these fully vested restricted stock unit awards, the holder of each award has the right to receive one share of the Company's common stock for each fully vested restricted stock unit four years from the date of grant.
 Each individual who received a fully vested restricted stock unit award is granted a matching number of unvested restricted stock unit awards.
 These unvested restricted stock unit awards cliff vest four years from the date of grant, at which time the holder of each award will have the right to receive one share of the Company's common stock for each restricted stock unit award, provided the holder of each award has met certain employment conditions.
-In the case of retirement at 59 1/2 years or older, all unvested restricted stock unit awards will continue to vest provided the holder of each award does all consulting work through the Company and does not become an employee for a past or present client, beneficial party or competitor of the Company.
+In the case of retirement at 59 1⁄2 years or older, all unvested restricted stock unit awards will continue to vest provided the holder of each award does all consulting work through the Company and does not become an employee for a past or present client, beneficial party or competitor of the Company.

 All restricted stock units granted have dividend equivalent rights ("DER"), which entitle holders of restricted stock units to the same dividend value per share as holders of common stock.
-DER are subject to the same vesting and other terms and conditions as the corresponding unvested RSUs.
+DER are subject to the same vesting and other terms and conditions as the corresponding unvested restricted stock units.
 DER are accumulated and paid when the underlying shares vest and are forfeited if the underlying shares are forfeited.

 The value of these restricted stock unit awards is determined based on the market price of the Company's common stock on the date of grant.
 The value of fully vested restricted stock unit awards issued is recorded as a reduction to accrued bonuses.
 The portion of bonus expense that the Company expects to settle with fully vested restricted stock unit awards is recorded as stock-based compensation during the period the bonus is earned.
-For fiscal years 2017, 2016 and 2015, the Company recorded stock-based compensation expense associated with accrued bonus awards of \$8,331,000, \$6,181,000 and \$6,341,000, respectively.
+For 2018, 2017 and 2016, the Company recorded stock-based compensation expense associated with accrued bonus awards of \$8,443,000, \$8,331,000 and \$6,181,000, respectively.

-The Company recorded stock-based compensation expense associated with the unvested restricted stock unit awards of \$7,075,000, \$6,583,000 and \$6,066,000 during fiscal years 2017, 2016 and 2015, respectively.
-The total fair value of restricted stock unit awards vested during fiscal years 2017, 2016 and 2015 was \$21.3 million, \$18.5 million and \$18.6 million, respectively.
-The weighted-average grant date fair values of restricted stock unit awards granted during fiscal years 2017, 2016 and 2015 were \$59.00, \$48.29 and \$43.76, respectively.
+The Company recorded stock-based compensation expense associated with the unvested restricted stock unit awards of \$7,653,000, \$7,075,000 and \$6,583,000 during 2018, 2017 and 2016, respectively.
+The total fair value of restricted stock unit awards vested during 2018, 2017, and 2016 was \$23.2 million, \$21.3 million and \$18.5 million, respectively.
+The weighted-average grant date fair values of restricted stock unit awards granted during 2018, 2017 and 2016 were \$40.61, \$29.50 and \$24.14, respectively.

-Number of awards outstanding Weighted-average grant date fair value Weighted-average remaining contractual term (years) Aggregate intrinsic value (in thousands) (2) Balance as of December 30, 2016 695,314 \$ 37.82 Awards granted 262,212 59.00 Awards vested (359,174) 39.77 Awards forfeited (5,760) 46.97 Balance as of December 29, 2017 592,592 \$ 45.91 1.6 \$ 42,133
+Number of awards outstanding Weighted-average grant date fair value Weighted-average remaining contractual term (years) Aggregate intrinsic value (in thousands) (2) Balance as of December 29, 2017 Awards granted Awards vested Awards forfeited 1,185,184 421,463 (571,257) (851) \$ 22.96 40.61 27.28 24.60 Balance as of December 28, 2018 1,034,539 \$ 27.76 1.6 \$ 51,644

-The number of unvested restricted stock unit awards outstanding as of December 29, 2017 is as follows (1):
+The number of unvested restricted stock unit awards outstanding as of December 28, 2018 is as follows (1):